rpremr/PCFBlueGreenAcrossClouds/README.md

 # Blue-Green deployment across multiple clouds

-The main purposes here are to demonstrate Blue-Green deployment of Articulate application across two clouds.
+The main purposes here is to demonstrate Blue-Green deployment of Articulate application across two clouds.
 This tutorial can be easily expanded to include Atendee services as part of the deployment and also scale it to more than 2 clouds.
 Follow the steps below for setup and execution of this tutorial.

 ## Setup concourse locally